 Most of us just randomly adjust broadcast settings or keep them at default.
 This is a big mistake.

-Not adjusting settings according to your hardware and the game you are streaming leads to the stream becoming unstable and eventually lagging.
+Not optimizing broadcasting software settings according to your hardware and the game you are streaming leads to the stream becoming unstable and eventually lagging.

 - Not Selecting the Right Bitrate